Young adults are drinking less in global north, but more in global south

 In Japan, 20 to 39-year-old young adults are drinking much less than their previous generation.

-This affected the taxes from liquors so much that authorities had to launch flashy contents to encourage the people to take up more drinking.
+This affected the taxes from liquors so much that authorities had to launch flashy content to encourage the people to take up more drinking.
 As expected, the campaign spurred controversies.

 In the UK, one of four 18- to 24-year-olds is abstaining from drinking altogether.
 Almost half of the young adults prefer low- to no-alcoholic options.